-Individual and Unit Conduct Guidelines
+Individual and Unit Conduct Policies

 Both individual and unit conduct must always be considered within the context of the French army and its experience in the Great War.
 As we are representing real soldiers, who fought a real war, the behavior of all unit members is expected to be respectful to their memories.